Nicholas Parsons: Awards and recognition

 Parsons was appointed Officer of the Order of the British Empire (OBE) in the 2004 New Year Honours for services to drama and broadcasting.
 He was promoted to Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for charitable services, especially to children's charities.

 Having served as rector of the University of St Andrews from 1988 to 1991, he was awarded an honorary LLD by the university in 1991.
 He was also awarded an honorary LLD by the University of Leicester in 2016, and an honorary D.Litt by the University of Lincoln in 2014.

 He held the Guinness World Record for the longest after-dinner speech (11 hours) until it was reclaimed by former holder Gyles Brandreth.

 Personal life

 Parsons was married twice.
 He was first married to actress Denise Bryer in 1954; together they had two children.
 The couple divorced in 1989.
-He subsequently married Ann Reynolds in 1995.
+He married Ann Reynolds in 1995.
 He was a keen cricket fan, both as a player and supporter, and had a lifelong enthusiasm for clocks.

 Health and death

-In August 2019 Parsons suffered a fall, on a train to Edinburgh, while travelling to perform his show The Happy Hour at the Edinburgh Fringe.
-On admission to hospital a few days later, he was found to have a stomach ulcer and anaemia, and remained hospitalised in Edinburgh for 10 days, before being moved to Stoke Mandeville Hospital, near his home in Aylesbury.
-After two more weeks in hospital, he returned home and began a slow recuperation.

-After a brief illness, Parsons died on 28 January 2020, aged 96.
+In August 2019, Parsons suffered a fall on a train to Edinburgh, while travelling to perform his show The Happy Hour at the Edinburgh Fringe.
+On admission to hospital a few days later, he was found to have prostate cancer, a stomach ulcer and anaemia, and remained hospitalised in Edinburgh for 10 days, before being moved to Stoke Mandeville Hospital, near his home in Aylesbury.
+After two more weeks in hospital, he returned home and began a slow recuperation from the fall.
+Despite his illness, he continued to work through his final months of life, until his death at Stoke Mandeville Hospital on 28 January 2020, aged 96.